Creative Christmas Tree Themes

 Neutral Christmas Tree

 Who says neutral Christmas decorations can't stand out?
 Drenched in golden, copper, bronze, and cream-color hues, this twinkly tree boasts traditional Christmas beauty.
 Deck the tree with white Christmas lights, a gold-bead garland, copper and gold ornament balls, golden starfish, delicate off-white paper flowers, and wooden ornaments.
-For final touches, add a majestic crown-shape tree topper and decorate the base with brown paper-wrapped packages.
+For final touches, add a majestic crown-shape tree topper and decorate the Christmas tree skirt with brown paper-wrapped packages.

 21 of 37